smyachenkov/blog/content/posts/number-of-categories-for-k-means.md

 ![Elbow chart](/images/2_number-of-categories-for-k-means/elbow_chart.png)
 ![Elbow diff chart](/images/2_number-of-categories-for-k-means/elbow_diff_chart.png)

 Here we can see that the Inertia parameter almost stops decreasing after the number of categories reaches **8**.
-It's even more clear on a second diagram, where the largest drop in speed  is achieved at **8** categories and every difference after that does not change much.
+It's even more clear on the second diagram, where the largest drop in speed has been achieved after the **8**th category and every difference after that does not change much.

 Now let's try to confirm this number with a silhouette method.

 ## Silhouette method

 Silhouette metric has its values in a range from -1 to 1 and measures how far or close are points in clusters to points of another cluster.
-The higher the value — the further points of clusters are from each other.
+The higher the value — the farther points of clusters are from each other.
 And that's what we want to achieve — more distinct clusters that do not intersect.

 ``` python
 with open("posts.txt", encoding="utf-8") as inp: